Lingnan (University) College — Yale (L(U)CY) Exchange

 The L(U)CY Exchange teams Yale undergraduates with students from Lingnan (University) College, Sun Yat-sen University, Guangzhou, to develop new ideas related to the intersection of business and society in the United States and in China.
 Participants develop strategies for existing corporations based on a central theme; these strategies are finalized during the L(U)C students’ visit to New Haven in February.
 During the Yale students' reciprocal visit to Guangzhou during spring break, teams' strategies are presented to a panel of industry experts.

-The theme for the 2014-2015 L(U)CY Exchange will be Population Growth and Corporate Social Responsibility.
+The theme for the 2016-2017 L(U)CY Exchange is Corporate Social Responsibility in a Globalizing World.

-Yale-China is accepting applications for the first-ever L(U)CY Exchange now through September 30.
+Yale-China is accepting applications for the L(U)CY Exchange through September 30, 2016.
 To learn more about this opportunity and the application process, applicants can

 ▪ Six teams each consist of two Yale students and three L(U)C students.